What is intraday Trading?

 2. Indicators

-Technical indicators, such as Relative Strength Index (RSI), Moving Average Convergence Divergence (MACD), and Bollinger Bands, help traders spot potential entry and exit points by analysing historical price data.
+Technical indicators, such as the Relative Strength Index (RSI), Moving Average Convergence Divergence (MACD), and Bollinger Bands, help traders spot potential entry and exit points by analysing historical price data.

 Key Principles of Intraday Trading